uzum4ki/qlone-mod/README.md

 * freezeTag <0|1> : default to 0.
 Toggle the Freeze Tag gameplay
 * g_noSelfDamage <0|1> : default to 0.
 Toggle the player self damages
+* g_specLock <0|1> : default to 0.
+When enabled, a team member can only spec teammates
 * g_startAmmo*X* <0|200> : allow to define the amount of ammunitions for a weapon. *X* can be MG, SG, GL, RL, LG, RG, PG, BFG, NG, PL, CG
 * g_startArmor <0|200> : allow to define the amount of armor at spawn
 * g_startHealth <0|200> : allow to define the amount of health at spawn